asselstine/truffle-migrate-off-chain/README.md

 [ ] 1.
 Current migration version is determined from the value in the file `network/ropsten/version` [ ] 2.
 The artifactor writes to the network folder.
 [ ] 3.
 Truffle migrate --reset will simply delete the version file.

+# TODO:

+1. [-] Regular JSON files are no longer being generated.
+Still call the old artifactor.
+2. [-] Old versions of cryptotrophies are still being thrown away